Constraint Sets

 Choosing between Intersection and CappedBox

-For Ibrahim 2026's specific $\Omega(a, b, c) = [a,b]^n \cap \{\sum x_i \leq c\}$, always prefer CappedBox: it's a single closed-form bisection per projection (O(n log iter)), much faster than Dykstra's iterative alternation.
+For the polyhedral set $\Omega(a, b, c) = [a,b]^n \cap \{\sum x_i \leq c\}$, always prefer CappedBox: one closed-form bisection per projection ($O(n \log \text{iter})$), significantly faster than Dykstra's alternation.
+Use Intersection when the constraint is not of this special form or when at least one operand is a non-built-in set.

 For three-way intersections, nest: Intersection(Intersection(S1, S2), S3).

-Feasibility of x0
+Feasibility of the initial point

 x0_feas = project(x0, set)

-isapprox(x0, x0_feas; atol = 1e-10) || @warn "x0 was infeasible; projected onto the set"API
+isapprox(x0, x0_feas; atol = 1e-10) || @warn "x0 was infeasible; projected onto the set"One algorithm, many problems